-I actually took this organizing course recently to help me tackle some areas in my home that needed to be addressed and, in turn, lower my stress levels.
+I recently took this FREE organization course recently to help me tackle some areas in my home that needed to be addressed and, in turn, lower my stress levels.

 Tip #5: Accept help when it’s available and/OR keep it very simple.